HongjiZhu2001/Motif-Finding/Readme.md

 # Motif-Finding
+The goal for this project is to implement the findMotifsGenome.pl from Homer in python.
+The project seprates into two parts
+<br/><br/>

-## Part1: Read peak.txt file and generate motif matrix
+## Part1: Read peak.txt & reference genome files and generate motif matrix
 not finished yet

 ## Part2: Use motif matrix to generate the html report